 Markley Cloud Services is currently hosted in New England’s highest-density network zone—at the intersection of all major fiber routes in the region.
+We also have a data center in Lowell, Mass and resources in Dallas/Fort Worth, Texas.
 Our data center suites feature a minimum of N+1 infrastructure redundancy, unparalleled electrical distribution systems, access to over 75 network providers, and financial-grade security systems and processes including biometric access control and 24X7 video surveillance.
 Our data center suites are SSAE16 certified.

 Markley Cloud Services customers subscribing to a pool of resources have the ability to create the exact sized virtual guest within the pool instead of having to select a pre-defined instance.
 This allows our customers to leverage resources in a much more cost-effective and efficient manner.